ahomiya/pagu/doc/codeguide.md

 # パグ's Front-end Code Guide

-Standards for developing flexible, durable, and maintainable HTML, (S)CSS, and JavaScript.
+Standards for developing flexible, durable, and maintainable HTML, SCSS, and JavaScript.

+## HTML

+(Draft)

+---
 ## SCSS

 Before continuing, you should have a general understanding for specificity, the [SCSS](http://www.sass-lang.com) syntax.